-With the release of this issue, news has already broke that Brian Micheal Bendis will be wrapping up his run on both Action Comics and Superman towards the end of the year.
+With the release of Superman #26, news has already broke that Brian Micheal Bendis will be wrapping up his run on both Action Comics and Superman towards the end of the year.
 With this knowledge out in the open alongside the debut of Synmar in the previous issue, its clear that we are building towards something huge.

 This burgeoning conflict rightfully takes centre stage on the main cover created by Ivan Reis, Joe Prado and Alex Sinclair as Superman locks in on his foe in very dynamic fashion.
 Ivan Reis’ creativity is at the forefront due to Superman’s ingenious placement on the cover.
 I love how Alex Sinclair’s illuminating colours light up the night sky.
 The glow radiating off of Metropolis is breathtaking and Synmar looks very intense as he shows no fear when facing The Man of Steel.

 The variant cover is created by Tony S Daniel, with colours by Tomeu Morey and depicts Superman facing off against a legion of armoured beings.
 Superman looks very intimidating as he effortlessly dispatches his assailants using a number of methods including heat vision which looks devastating.
 I really love the use of colours here, especially when it comes to the very realistic looking galaxy in the background and the lighting from Superman’s heat vision.
 It’s very effective.